yownas/sd-webui-faceswapper/README.md

 You can also use `match random` to randomly choose a face.
 If you enter multiple options, the order of precedence is; `age`, `similar` and last `random`.

-Adding the word `verbose` will enable some logging.
+Adding keyword `verbose` will enable some logging.

+Adding keyword `switch` will swap the uploaded image with the generated before swapping faces and will place generated faces on the image you uploaded.

 # API
 Simple example using [sdwebuiapi](https://github.com/mix1009/sdwebuiapi).